rjduran/adobe-scripting/README.md

 **Recommendation**: If you are new to scripting or coding in general, I suggest starting with the standard _Extendscript Toolkit.app_ to get familiar with the language, syntax, and DOM before moving onto a different editor and workflow (ie. Atom).

+Pro Tip: As you become experienced you may find that its beneficial to use both IDEs at times since (in my opinion) Atom is much nicer to look at and use and ExtendScript Toolkit has a built in Data Browser for learning the API and a JavaScript Console for debugging.

 ### Install and Setup Extendscript Toolkit CC

 ![](img/extendscript-setup.png)